Do Lawyers Get Deal Toys?

 The answer’s simple: deal toys serve a couple of functions.

 Among law firms, deal toys had traditionally served just one of those functions.
-Collected together in a reception area, conference room, or an individual attorney’s office, they provided a visual resume of the deals in which the firm or attorney had participated.
+Whether they appear together in a reception area, conference room, or an individual attorney’s office, they provided a visual resume of the deals in which the firm or attorney had participated.

 The impact of this kind of display on a prospective client (or hire) can be powerful, something that investment banks have known for many years.